-This lasagna is light, airy, and full of interesting and unexpected tastes and textures, including roasted vegetables, fresh tomato sauce, and creamy ricotta.
+This vegetarian mini lasagna is light, airy, and full of exciting and unexpected tastes and textures, including roasted vegetables, fresh tomato sauce, and creamy ricotta.

 Make the creamy sauce by mashing together cauliflower and ricotta cheese.
-Fresh tomatoes and parsley come together for the tomato sauce.
-There are a variety of vegetables: some roasted, some seared in a skillet.
-I blanch the asparagus spears for a minute or two in salted water to highlight their flavour yet still be crisp to the bite.
+Fresh tomatoes and parsley are combined for the tomato sauce.
+There are a variety of veggies: some roasted, some seared in a skillet.
+I blanch the asparagus spears for a minute or two in salted water to intensify their colour and highlight their flavour while ensuring they stay crisp to the bite.

 - 300 g baby carrots